IvenGe/Remove_all_filles/README.md

 # Remove_all_filles
+It removes all files you have access to
 Warning it may damage your OS